 "I’ve only been using this for three days so far and I already feel relief," one verified purchaser wrote.
 "I sit at a desk all day for work and this cushion has helped to reduce the numbness feeling around my tailbone."

 The soft removable cover on the cushion features an attached handle for easy transport, so you can take it with you on long road trips or even to sporting events to help prevent back pain.
-This was useful for one reviewer who noted that the cushion "helped a lot for longer sitting times."
+This was useful for another reviewer who noted that the cushion "helped a lot for longer sitting times."

 For optimal ways of promoting back relief, Robertson suggests coupling the use of a cushion with several other lifestyle changes.